Financial Special Risk

 When insurance comes into use it is furthermore frequently associated with bad news; something has gone wrong, there may be personal injury, third party liability or pollution, and the media may be at your doorstep.
 Your shareholders and your charterers are not likely to be happy.

 Both the cost of insurance and the cost of claims goes to your OPEX, which you are struggling hard to reduce.
 The purchase of a general insurance policy in this manner is an unavoidable necessity where one hopes the policy will not be called upon to respond.

 Products here are often similar to financial instruments or options.
 Solutions within this practise are generally designed at the opportunity or business development stage of the project.
 A well-developed Special Risk solution can be the factor that wins you the contract, that enables financing to be completed, that persuades your Board to approve a project with risks with which you otherwise could not comfortably handle.
 In this way solutions delivered within the practise is part of an opportunity rather than its cost, can be factored into the tender, and sometimes even be passed onto charterers or other third party as a condition of you taking the contract.

 Having won the contract, or placed that new building order, you may find yourself in the fortunate situation where market forces creates a significant appreciation of the value of the contract, even if it is still at the paper stage.
 This might be the case for instance with regard to options.
 Standard insurances will repay your investments in physical assets, but will normally not cover currency losses (or gains not realisable due to a cancellation of contract), site team costs, and above all appreciation of asset value or net present value of the contract.

-Our Marine Special Risk team can deliver solutions to these exposures, and work very closely with our Financial Special Risk Practise.
+Our Marine Project Risk team can deliver solutions to these exposures, and work very closely with our Financial Special Risk Practise.